PepperonIT/Rock-Paper-Scissors/CONTRIBUTING.md

 In this project, the Pepper robot is configured as read-only and you are unable to install new Python modules via PyPI (PIP).
 Therefore you should not modify the `requirements.txt` file.

 However, if you need to install a new development dependency, you can add it to the `requirements-dev.txt` file.
 This file is used to install the development dependencies in the development container and will not be available on the robot.
+When a new dependency is added to the `requirements-dev.txt` file, you need to rebuild the development container.
+See the [development container](./.devcontainer/README.md#alternative-1-rebuild-the-container-image) for more information on how to rebuild the dev container.

 ### Documentation